Eric Botteghin: Feyenoord

+On 13 August 2015, Botteghin signed a four-year contract with Feyenoord, for a rumoured fee of € 2.5 million.
+A backup option, he became a first-choice in January 2016, but suffered a knee injury in September 2017; he still signed a new deal until 2020 in November of that year.

+Back to action in January 2018, Botteghin played with the under-23s to regain match fitness, before returning to first team duties in February.
 On 22 April 2018, he played as Feyenoord won the 2017–18 KNVB Cup final 3–0 against AZ Alkmaar.

-Botteghin signed a one-year contract extension with Feyenoord on 22 July 2020, keeping him at the club until 2021.
-He left the club after the 2020–21 season, after his contract was not extended.
+In 2019, Botteghin became the captain of Feyenoord, and signed a one-year contract extension with the club on 22 July 2020, keeping him at the club until 2021.
+He left them after the 2020–21 season, after his contract was not extended.

+Ascoli

-On 3 August 2021, he signed a two-year contract with Ascoli in Italy.
+On 3 August 2021, Botteghin moved to Italy after nearly 14 years, and signed a two-year contract with Serie B side Ascoli.
+He immediately became a starter, and was a team captain during the 2023–24 season.

+Modena

-On 17 July 2024, Botteghin moved to Modena on a one-season deal.
+On 17 July 2024, Botteghin moved to fellow second division side Modena on a one-year deal.
+After only five matches, he left after his contract expired.

+Portuguesa

+On 21 November 2025, after nearly two decades in Europe, Botteghin returned to his home country and joined Portuguesa.

 Personal life

 Botteghin is a Brazilian with Italian ancestry; his paternal great-grandfather was originally from Treviso and moved to Brazil during the World War II.
 Due to that, he is also an Italian citizen through jus sanguinis.